Knowledge Mobilization at Dal

 It is a suite of services that connects academic research, researchers and students with individuals and organizations seeking to develop sustainable solutions to social, cultural, economic, environmental, and health challenges.
 Involving scholarship across all disciplines, knowledge mobilization is concerned with research, scholarship (including teaching & learning) and creative activities that have potential to inform decisions about public policy, business and professional practice and social programs.

 Dalhousie's goal is to continuously develop new approaches to knowledge mobilization and to make knowledge mobilization an integral part of every research project plan.
-As a result, we have become a member of Research Impact Canada and the Network for Advancing & Evaluating the Societal Impact of Science.
+There are several resources that support knowledge mobilization, including:

 Community-Based Research Canada’s (CBRC) mission is to be a national champion and facilitator for community-based research (CBR) and campus-community engagement in Canada.
 We envision vibrant Canadian communities enabled by CBR.
 We believe that CBR can create socio-cultural, economic and environmental benefit for Canadians and Indigenous Peoples in Canada.